CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter7.md

 Atomicity can be implemented using a log for crash recovery and isolation can be implemented using a lock on each object (allowing only one thread to access an object at any one time).

 #### Multi-Object Operations
-Foreign key referernce update/Second level index
+Foreign key reference update/Second level index
 Nosql update several document togehter

 ### Weak isolation levels

-The strongest possible isolation guarantee is serializable isolation: transactions that run concurrently on the same data are guaranteed to perform the same as they would were they to run serially.
+The strongest possible isolation guarantee is **serializable isolation**: transactions that run concurrently on the same data are guaranteed to perform the same as they would were they to run serially.
 However serializable isolation is costly.
 Systems skimp on it by offering weaker forms of isolation.
 As a result, race conditions and failure modes abound.
 Concurrent failures are really, really hard to debug, because they require lucky timings in your system to occur.

 #### Read committed
 - The weakest isolation guarantee is read committed.